lubnaa25/MealSAM_food_annotator/README.md

 The final output will be the validated mask.
 Upon saving, both the resized RGB image and the validated mask (saved as a 16-bit image) are stored.

+## Coming soon
+In the future, we also anticipate the release of larger versions of MealSAM.

 ## Citation